honkjs/injector/README.md

 Injector always returns the results of the function passed in.

-Dependency injection is handled using js object deconstruction.
+"Dependency injection" is handled using js object deconstruction.

 ```js
 // no deconstruction